Bartering Your Dental Services? Get It in Writing

 Some dentists agree to trade their work for other professional services or items of value.
 Bartering is nothing new; it was the only method for exchanging goods and services until hard currency became the norm thousands of years ago.
 But for dentists, bartering can lay the groundwork for a liability claim should things not go as planned.

-The Dentists Insurance Company’s Risk Management Advice Line reports a case in which a dentist bartered with a patient for landscaping services in exchange for full-mouth reconstruction.
+The Dentists Insurance Company’s Risk Management Advice Line reports a case in which a dentist bartered with a patient for landscaping services in exchange for full mouth reconstruction.
 The patient had compromised occlusion, poor oral hygiene and hadn’t seen a dentist in many years.
-The dentist and patient verbally discussed the treatment, the patient agreed to the treatment plan and the dentist began the treatment — with nothing more than a handshake to seal the deal.
+The dentist and patient verbally discussed the treatment, the patient agreed to the treatment plan, and the dentist began the treatment — with nothing more than a handshake to seal the deal.

 After completion of the first phase of the treatment, which included crowns on 10 teeth and several implants to replace missing teeth on the lower arch, the patient started to complain about his bite.
 The dentist offered to redo the work; however, the patient refused due to a loss of confidence in the dentist’s abilities.
-The patient canceled his upcoming appointments and asked the office to stop contacting him.
+The patient cancelled his upcoming appointments and asked the office to stop contacting him.

 The patient ultimately went to a prosthodontist who recommended redoing the treatment on 28 teeth, which would total $55,000.
 The patient contacted the dentist and requested he pay for the treatment by the specialist.
 The dentist refused and reminded the patient that the landscaping job still wasn’t finished, which was part of the original agreement.
 Two months later, the patient retained an attorney and filed a lawsuit.
 The demand to settle was $450,000.